pubudumanoj/hic-scaffolding/README.md

 ## Usage

+Usually Nextflow requires an active terminal until it finishes all the steps in the pipeline.
+Therefore you should use a terminal multiplexer like [tmux](https://github.com/tmux/tmux/wiki)

+First open a tmux session typing `tmux` or you may type `tmux -a` to use an already active tmux session.
+This way, you can view the outputs in the console.
+Then goto the working directory

 To run the pipeline use this code.

 ```
 nextflow run pubudumanoj/hic-scaffolding -r main -resume --in_dir 'sorted/' -latest --fastq '*R{1,2}_001.fastq.gz' --REF '*.fasta' -profile cc_hpc
 ```
+However, if you wish to run the pipeline in the background, use `-bg` option with the above line of code

 You need to specify the directory path of the Hi-C fastq files that you want to use for the scaffolding process in the `in_dir` param.
 Make sure to add a "/" at the end of the path.

 #### How to name the fastq files